C1nderC0ated/sincript/README.md

 - **Bundled-file error handling.** Missing/empty `boot.config` or `hosts`, and copy failures, now stop with a clear message.

 ---

+## Troubleshooting

+Newest issues first — most are about *elevation* or *reboots*, because that's where Windows quietly ignores a change that the script did make.

+- **A tweak "did nothing" until I rebooted.** Expected for several of them — CPU mitigations, memory compression, NVMe flags, boot timers, timer resolution.
+The registry value is written immediately; Windows only acts on it at boot.
+Reboot, then re-check.
+- **A privileged change shows `[WARN]` / a `[FAIL]` line.** The window isn't elevated, or the key is protected.
+Close it, relaunch, approve the UAC prompt. `[WARN]` in limited mode is honest reporting, not a failure of the script.
+- **`AllowTelemetry=0` didn't stick / telemetry still runs.** On **Home and Pro**, Windows clamps `AllowTelemetry` to Basic (1) — only Enterprise/Education honor 0.
+The script says so on the Privacy screen; this is Windows, not a bug.
+- **Disable CPU mitigations, but another tool still flags Downfall/GDS.** Make sure you're on the current build — the combined value is `0x2000003` (it used to be `3`, which left Downfall mitigated).
+Then **reboot** and re-check with `Get-SpeculationControlSettings` in PowerShell; the mitigation change only applies at boot.
+- **Processor-scheduling dialog shows "background services" after option 1 (42).** Not a
+  bug: `42` is a **fixed** quantum, and a fixed quantum treats all apps equally, which is exactly what that radio reports.
+If you want the foreground-favouring value, pick **option 2 (38)** — the same value Windows' own *Programs* radio writes.
+- **A backup didn't restore a value cleanly.** Non-ASCII `REG_SZ` data and `REG_BINARY` are marked *not auto-restorable — use the full backup*; the small per-value `.reg` undo can't carry them, but the full `reg export` restores them correctly.
+- **Backups aren't in my Documents.** They're written under whichever account is elevated.
+If you elevated with a *different* admin account, they're in that account's Documents.
+- **A short black window flickers during DNS / OpenAsar / restore-point / status.** That's a deliberately minimized, short-lived PowerShell window so the main console's font/colors aren't disturbed.
+Normal.

 ## Notes & caveats